The Booo Krooo

-Matt Mason voices most of the main characters with help from Fabio Scianna.
+History

 The TV series originated from a web-series created whilst the production team were running the RWD magazine website and forum.
 Taking hints from underground music culture and the intersection between UK garage and grime, the 3 episode web series was shortly co-signed by Missy Elliott after her PR team asked to feature the artist as part of the campaign for her hit single "Work It".
 The series then acquired a 6-episode deal on Channel U and recorded a music video with UK garage producer Sticky, famous for hits such as "Booo!" featuring Ms. Dynamite.

 In 2004, the Prince's Trust featured the Booo Krooo as part of the marketing campaign for their first Urban Music Festival featuring the likes of Jay-Z, Beyoncé and a young up-and-coming Dizzee Rascal.

 Also in 2004, the Booo Krooo gained interest from Christian Fussenegger and Arte TV, a German music and youth magazine program who asked to feature the Booo Krooo in a 10-minute slot.
 The director claimed: "French-German TV Arte is viewed as one of the best channels in the world.
 We would like to include the Booo Krooo in a piece about the garage-offshoots, show their videos or even do a little 'interview' with them, why?
 Because they tackle topics that are not purely music related and consumer-orientated, which makes them really interesting."

 In 2005, the series came to a halt after the production team decided to pursue other commitments.